 Collagen is a big protein family with at least 16 known types.
 Of these, three main types account for 80-90% of all the collagen in your body:

 - Type I: Present in the skin, bones, teeth, and connective tissues (including tendons and cartilage)

 - Type II: Present in the joint cartilage

 - Type III: Present in the muscle tissues, organs, and blood vessels

-8 Collagen Benefits for Men to Enhance Overall Well-Being
+8 Benefits of Taking Collagen for Men

 Now that you understand what the collagen molecule is and how it’s categorized into different types, let’s take a closer look at its myriad health benefits for men.